ShipFail/consensus-oracle/PRD.md

    As a *non-technical user*, I want a simple textual label (e.g., “Strong Consensus”, “Partial Consensus”, “Disagreement”) so I understand what the score means.

 5. **See My Recent Questions**
-   As a *user*, I want to see the recent questions I asked and their consensus levels, without creating an account, so I can explore patterns.
+   As a *user*, I want to see the recent questions I asked and their consensus levels.
+If I am logged in, I want this history to persist.

 6. **Deterministic Behavior**
    As a *researcher*, I want the system to use deterministic decoding settings so that repeated queries are as stable as possible.

 7. **Error Handling**
    As a *user*, I want clear error messages if a model call fails (e.g., rate limit, timeout), so I understand what happened.

+8. **Sign In**
+   As a *user*, I want to sign in with my Google account so I can save my questions and access them later.

 ### 5.2 Stretch User Stories